What is E-Safety?

 TELL - Tell your parent, carer or a trusted adult if someone or something makes you feel uncomfortable or worried, or if you or someone you know is being bullied online.

-The following websites are very useful to help you find out more information on being e-safe and how to be a stand up digital citizen.
+The following websites and documents are very useful to help you find out more information on being e-safe and how to be a stand up digital citizen.
 (Click links to visit...)